-- Emergency Medical Technician-Ambulance (EMT-A): A 110 hour course of study which covers emergency treatment at the basic EMT level.
+Emergency Medical Technician-Ambulance (EMT-A): A 110 hour course of study which covers emergency treatment at the basic EMT level.
 Includes classroom, hospital, and emergency vehicle training.
 Qualifies the student to take the State of Ohio EMT-A examination.
 Ten credit hours.
 Ohio Accreditation No. 052480.
+EMTP 110.

-EMTA 110. - Advanced Emergency Medical Technician-Ambulance [Epinephrine] (AEMT-AE): 98 hours of training in addition to that of the EMT-A. Includes classroom, laboratory, and hospital components.
+Advanced Emergency Medical Technician-Ambulance [Epinephrine] (AEMT-AE): 112 hours of training in addition to that of the EMT-A. Includes classroom, laboratory, and hospital components.
 Instruction revolves around intravenous therapy, treatment of life-threatening allergic reactions, and use of adjuncts for airway control and shock treatment.
 Qualifies the student to sit for the National Registry of EMT's intermediate level examination.
-Five credit hours.
-EMTP 101.
+EMTP 210, 211, and 212.

-• Emergency Medical Technician-Paramedic (EMT-P): Over 500 hours of training which encompasses the National Standard Paramedic Training Curriculum.
+Emergency Medical Technician-Paramedic (EMTP): Over 500 hours of training which encompasses the National Standard Paramedic Training Curriculum.
 Includes classroom, laboratory, hospital, and vehicle clinical instruction.
 Qualifies the student to sit for the National Registry of EMT's paramedic level examination.
 Twenty-three credit hours.
 Ohio Accreditation No. 5-3-005.
-EMTP 101, 102, 103, 104.
+EMTP 210, 211, 212, 220, 230, 231, 232, 240, 241, and 242.